 As stated in the Introduction, a privacy policy is a document that discloses the ways your business collects, shares, protects, and destroys personal information.
-Often, the privacy policy is made available on a business's website, although that practice is only required for certain types of businesses.
-Currently, federal privacy laws pertain only to the following types of businesses that: knowingly collect information about children under the age of 13; collect, use, or share an individual's financial information; or provide or use information related to healthcare services.
-However, some states, such as California15, require commercial websites that collect personal information regarding its residents to conspicuously post a privacy policy on the website.
+Often, the privacy policy is made available on a business's website; although that practice is only required for certain types of businesses.
+Currently, federal privacy laws pertain only to the following types of businesses: those that knowingly collect information about children under the age of 13; collect, use, or share an individual's financial information; or provide or use information related to health care services.
+However, some states, such as California, require commercial websites that collect personal information regarding its residents to conspicuously post a privacy policy on the website, and to specifically disclose whether the company responds to "do not track" signals enabled in a visitor's web browser.

 Even though no comprehensive federal regulation currently exists that specifically applies to real estate associations or brokerages, several relevant bills have been introduced by Congress and may be adopted in the near future.
-These bills pertain not only to the online collection of information, but offline collection as well.
-And, if your business collects information from a resident of a state with laws requiring privacy policies, then it is a good idea to have a Privacy Policy in place and to provide a link to that Privacy Policy on each page of your website.
+These bills pertain not only to the online collection of information but offline collection as well.
+And, if your business collects information from a resident of a state with laws requiring privacy policies, such as California, then it is a good idea to have a Privacy Policy in place and to provide a link to that Privacy Policy on each page of your website.
 This section of the Toolkit will provide a checklist of issues to consider and potentially address when drafting a privacy policy that fits your business needs and some possible solutions to those issues.
 A copy of NAR's Privacy Policy is also included for guidance.